kmdkuk/gote/docs/README.md

-# goct documentation
+# gote documentation

-goct is CLI to create command line tools made by golang.
+gote is CLI to check network connection"

-The repository is at https://github.com/kmdkuk/goct
+The repository is at https://github.com/kmdkuk/gote